gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 ### My images are already publicly available on a website, do I have to upload them too?

 No, you don't need the Media Store of DAGI if your images are already publicly available.
-What you can do is import the **link to your images** in the attribute [associatedMedia](https://dwc.tdwg.org/terms/#dwc:associatedMedia){:target='_blank'}.
+What you can do is import the **url to your images** in the attribute [associatedMedia](https://dwc.tdwg.org/terms/#dwc:associatedMedia){:target='_blank'}.

 > associatedMedia : https://www.digitalis.uzh.ch/media/specimen/293/Z-000293332.jpg